-In 2021 and in line with the mandate issued from the 2nd UfM ministerial Meeting on environment and Climate Action (December 2020) and its annexed Action Plan, the UfM Secretariat will work following the Ministerial mandate and towards the implementation of the Action Plan
+In 2022, in line with the mandate issued from the 2nd UfM ministerial Meeting on Environment and Climate Action (4 October 2021, Cairo), the UfM Secretariat will work following this new Ministerial mandate and will develop the UfM Climate Action Roadmap (2021 -2025).

-The main climate related objectives for 2021 will focus on:
+The main climate related objectives for 2022 will focus on:

-- 1. The support to the continuous scientific assessment of the impacts of climate change in the Mediterranean basin; - 2.
-The support to UfM members in their Nationally Determined Contributions (NDCs), through capacity building on monitoring and the development of action plans for NDCs preparation and implementation; - 3.
-The promotion of climate finance regional information and its access for SEMed countries; - 4.
+- 1. The support to the Science Policy Society interface; - 2.
+The support to UfM members with regard to their Nationally Determined Contributions (NDCs), through capacity building on monitoring and the development of action plans for NDCs preparation and implementation; this will include more particularly the development of the UfM CCCB Hub; - 3.
+The promotion of regional information on climate finance and its access for SEMed countries; - 4.
 The support to youth engagement in climate action; - 5.
-The promotion of flagship initiatives and projects as well as institutional partnerships
+The promotion of flagship initiatives and projects as well as institutional partnerships.

-Climate Change
+Climate Action

-Technical Support 220.469,72
+Technical Support 210.848,08

-Platforms, regional experts groups meetings & conferences 17.500,00
+Platforms, regional experts' groups meetings & conferences 42.500,00

 Follow-up and monitoring 25.071,42

 Outreach & Visibility 28.500,00

-Climate Change Total 291.541,14
+Climate Change Total 306.919,50